 From the mind of Eric Kripke, now of The Boys fame, we follow the brothers Winchester, Sam and Dean (Jared Padalecki and Jensen Ackles, respectively), as they hunt monsters and save people, because it’s the family business.

-The series that transitioned Will Smith from Grammy-winning rap artist to Hollywood actor.
-Drawing from the inherent comedy of street savvy Will interrupting his upper-class relatives’ routine, The Fresh Prince of Bel-Air’s strength lies in its canny ability to handle deep personal drama.
+The series that transitioned Will Smith from a Grammy-winning rap artist to a Hollywood actor.
+Drawing from the inherent comedy of a street-savvy Will interrupting his upper-class relatives’ routine, The Fresh Prince of Bel-Air’s strength lies in its canny ability to handle deep personal drama.

 Need more laughs?
 The best comedy movies

-Uncle Phil (James Avery) embracing Will after his father walks out on him again is one of more well-known examples, but there’s plenty more.
-Like Viola Smith (Vernee Watson), Will’s mother, disagreeing with Phil and Vivian’s (Janet Hubert) methods of addressing racial inequality, or Will standing up for Carlton’s (Alfonso Ribeiro) exclusion from a fraternity.
+Uncle Phil (James Avery) embracing Will after his father walks out on him again is one of the more well-known examples, but there are plenty more.
+Like Viola Smith (Vernee Watson), Will’s mother, disagreeing with Phil and Vivian’s (Janet Hubert) methods of addressing racial inequality or Will standing up for Carlton’s (Alfonso Ribeiro) exclusion from a fraternity.
 You’ll laugh, then you’ll cry, then you’ll laugh again, and that’s why it’s one of the absolute best.

 A genre-defining anthology series if ever there was one, The Twilight Zone is full of great one-off sci-fi stories that still hold up today, both in concept and execution.
 Some of the best writers of the time contributed scripts, including Ray Bradbury, George Clayton Johnson, and Richard Matheson, making it a crossroads of politically aware fiction.

 During its original run, 92 of The Twilight Zone’s 156 episodes were written by Serling himself, who provided that iconic narration for all of them.
 A true feat of creative heavy lifting that shines through in consistency.